Skip to content

 Similar to RStudio, Jupyter notebooks offer a handy cell-based interface to run R code.
 You can run R on Jupyter notebooks through the Engaging web portal.

 Jupyter notebooks are available through Engaging OnDemand > Interactive Apps > Jupyter Notebook.
-To run R, you must create a Conda environment with both r-irkernel and jupyterlab installed (see R with Conda).
+To run R, you must create a Conda environment with both r-irkernel and jupyterlab installed (see R with Conda and Jupyter).
 When starting up the notebook, enter the name of your custom Conda environment.
 Once you launch the session and open your notebook, you may need to change your kernel to R. Your current kernel is shown in the top right, and likely defaults to "Python 3 (ipykernel)".
 Click this to change it to R.

 FAQs